 There is a huge selection of language learning software out there on the market these days, and if you’re looking to learn Chinese it can be very difficult to pick one out.
 Rocket Chinese is just one of the 12 language offerings from the Rocket Languages series, a computer-based self teaching course that has been around for over a decade.

 Rocket Chinese is a very well balanced course with two tiers of advancement, each containing over a hundred hours of audio and lessons.
 So how does this course stack up to the other offerings out there on the market?
 What teaching methods does it employ?
-I have taken the 2018 version for a spin and this review of the Rocket Chinese system will hopefully answer these questions and more.
+I have taken the 2020 version for a spin and in this Rocket Chinese review we will hopefully answer these questions and more.

 Rocket Chinese is a very well balanced and multi-faceted course that contains several different teaching and learning styles.
 I consider Rocket Chinese to be a bit more “traditional” of a learning program, especially when compared to the unconventional “immersion” style of courses like Rosetta Stone.